MICHR 2013 Community Engagement Symposium

 nonprofit, and governmental organizations engaged in health research.
 The event provides networking, educational, and skill-building opportunities to build new and strengthen existing community-academic partnerships.

-The 2013 symposium theme, "The Power of Partnerships: Improving Research and Health Outcomes," focused on the importance of community involvement and leadership in the research process and how all partners benefit from community-based approaches.
+The 2013 symposium theme, "The Power of Partnerships: Improving Research and Health Outcomes," focused on the importance of community involvement and leadership in the research process and how all partners can benefit from community-based approaches.

 View the symposium agenda